 A study in the journal Psychological Science found that people are more likely to share content that contains emotional stimuli, specifically positive emotions.
 These emotions activate our nervous system which then boosts ‘social transmission.’
 Our brains are literally more inclined to share emotional content.
 Take advantage of that.

-6) Shorter is almost always better
+6. Shorter is (almost) always better

-7) Always start strong
+7. Always start strong

-8) Don’t ignore search
+8. Don’t ignore search

-9) Your distribution strategy is critical—You need to build momentum
+9. Your distribution strategy is critical.
+You need to build momentum

 As with all social media campaigns, the most important time in any social video campaign is the start.
 It’s like lighting a fire or getting a party started.
 You need to spend a lot of energy and put in special effort to get things going.

-Think about how you’re going to get this video out into the world with a converged media plan that includes a paid, owned and earned.
-Even though you create the videos to be shareable, you have a major role in creating the initial buzz that will get it shared.
+Think about how you’re going to get this video out into the world with a converged media plan that includes a paid, owned, and earned.
+Even though you create video to be shareable, you have a major role in creating the initial buzz that will get it shared.
 Hit it hard on all your owned channels simultaneously when you launch the video and consider promoting it using social media advertising.
 Assign someone to share the content with influencers and amplify all these efforts with your employees and advocates.
 Once you get the fire started, it’s a lot easier for the campaign to grow.
 This approach helped us earn a million views on our Game of Social Thrones video.

-Do you have social video tips you want to share or examples of videos you love, let me know in the comments below or on Twitter @cameronu.
+Do you have social video tips you want to share or examples of videos you love?
+Let me know in the comments below or on Twitter @cameronu.